CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/how does the mcp work.md

 * unpackreobfclasses
   * Unpacks classes from the retroguarded jar again
   * If the class also exists on the vanilla client, it is not unpacked if it's not different from vanilla

+# remapping techniques in summary  !

+Deobf:

+* **RetroGuard** is used to go from proguard names -> SRG names
+  * Definitely pays attention to method descriptors
+* **Regular expressions** are used to go from SRG names -> MCP names
+  * Does not pay attention to field/method descriptors at all
+  * Remaps everything, including string constants (see `Start.java`, which references an srg field name)

+Im not entirely clear on what happens during reobf yet, but i know some things are involved:

+* RetroGuard is invoked with `-notch` instead of `-searge`, and a different configuration file is used (XXX: in what way is it different)
+* Regex is also used on the `client_ro.srg` file, which puts MCP names in the left column instad of SRG names
+  * All MCP field and method names must be unique (!)